ANTARES (telescope): Construction history

 The construction of ANTARES was completed on May 30, 2008, two years after the first string was deployed.

 Initial testing began in 2000.
 Equipment indirectly related to the detector such as a seismometer were deployed in 2005.
 The first string of photomultiplier tubes was moved into place in February 2006.
 In September 2006 the second line was successfully connected.
 Lines 3, 4 and 5 were deployed at the end of 2006 and connected in January 2007.
 This was an important step that made Antares the biggest neutrino telescope in the Northern hemisphere (surpassing the Baikal neutrino telescope).
 Lines 6, 7, 8, 9, and 10 were deployed between March and early November 2007 and connected in December 2007 and January 2008.
 From May 2008 the detector has been running in its complete 12-line configuration.

-Deployment and connection of the detector are performed in cooperation with the French oceanographic institute, IFREMER, currently using the ROV Victor, and for some past operations the submarine Nautile.
+Deployment and connection of the detector were performed in cooperation with the French oceanographic institute, IFREMER using the ROV Victor, and for some earlier operations the submarine Nautile.